Perlin noise: Uses

-It is also frequently used to generate textures when memory is extremely limited, such as in demos.
-Its successors, such as fractal noise and simplex noise, have become nearly ubiquitous in graphics processing units both for real-time graphics and for non-real-time procedural textures in all kinds of computer graphics.

-It is frequently used in video games to make procedurally generated terrain that looks natural.
-The success is in part due to the hierarchical structuring of Perlin noise that mimics naturally occurring hierarchical structures, and therefore also has found to be useful in environmental science applications.
+It is also frequently used to generate textures when memory is limited, such as in demos.
+Its successors, such as fractal noise and simplex noise, have become popular in graphics processing units both for real-time graphics and for non-real-time procedural textures in computer graphics.
+It is also frequently used in video games to make procedurally generated terrain that looks natural.

 Algorithm detail

 Perlin noise rescaled and added into itself to create fractal noise.
 At each step, noise frequency is doubled and amplitude is halved.